 In 2015, I became a Course Instructor for Professional Scientific Literacy and Conservation Policy in the Professional Masters of Environmental Science program in the Department of Physical & Environmental Science at UTSC.
-Teaching Professional Scientific Literacy called upon my broad knowledge base where I developed learning objectives that spanned the subjects of communication skills, statistics, study design and the science-policy interface; all framed in the context of biodiversity and resource conservation.
-Then, teaching Conservation Policy at UTSC I was able to translate my enthusiasm for subjects such as the ecology and adaptive management of protected areas, managing risk and uncertainty, invasion ecology, ecological integrity and conservation legislation into course learning objectives and assignments.
+Teaching Professional Scientific Literacy I work with students to develop effective science communication skills, knowledge of statistics, experimental design and an understanding of the science-policy interface; all framed in the context of biodiversity and resource conservation.
+Teaching Conservation Policy at UTSC I translate my knowledge and experience in the ecology and adaptive management of protected areas, managing risk and uncertainty, invasion ecology, ecological integrity and conservation legislation into course learning objectives and assignments.